weremoose/hillsideprojects/_posts/2019-09-25-again-and-again-we-ask-the-questiones-video-2019.md

   - image: /images/again_video_02.jpg
   - image: /images/again_video_04.jpg
 ---
+Video installation presented as part of solo exhibition Why Did You Leave? at Galleri 54, Gothenburg.

-A performative action and video that takes into consideration and reaches out to all species, cultures and lifeways driven towards extinction or already extinct.
+Through a performative reading and emotional soundscape this video takes into consideration all species, cultures and lifeways driven towards extinction or already extinct.
 It commemorates and reaches out to past and potential endlings*.

 \*An endling is the last individual of a species before extinction.

-> Presented as a video installation in the exhibition Why Did You Leave? at Galleri54 in Gothenburg, 2019.
-Photo credit: Hendrik Zeitler
+> Photo credit: Hendrik Zeitler

 View below link for a video excerpt:

 <https://www.filmform.com/works/4805-again-and-again-we-ask-these-questions/>

 > Again And Again We Ask These Questions, 2019 is distributed by FilmForm -The Art Film & Video Archive
+>
 >